azutoolkit/authly/README.md

 # Authly

-## OAuth2 Provider Library for the Crystal Language.
+## OAuth2 Provider (Server) Library for the Crystal Language.

+Authly is an OAuth2 Library for creating servers that supports OAuth2 authorization mechanisms and can be added to any application server.

 The OAuth 2.0 specification is a flexibile authorization framework that describes a number of grants (“methods”) for a client application to acquire an access token (which represents a user’s permission for the client to access their data) which can be used to authenticate a request to an API endpoint.